-Over the summer, we were exploring in the Ponderosa pine forests of northern Arizona.
+Over the summer a few years ago, we were exploring in the Ponderosa pine forests of northern Arizona.
 One of the spots we visited was Law’s Spring.
-It’s an old campsite along the historic Beale Wagon Road.
+It was an old campsite along the historic Beale Wagon Road.

 Of course, long before Law’s Spring was a watering hole for pioneers coming west, the tank was known to the Native Americans of the area.
 Petroglyphs adorn a few walls around the spring.

 There are conflicting stories on who carved the words "Laws Spring" into the basalt rocks above the spring.
 Some believe they were carved by Peachy Gilmer Breckenridge, a tombstone carver who was thought to be traveling with the expedition in 1868.
 P. Gilmer Breckenridge also left an inscription at El Morro in New Mexico in 1858-59 when he was with the Pacific Railroad Exploring Expedition.
 One big problem with theory is that Breckenridge was killed in the Civil War at Kennon’s Landing on the James River on May 24, 1864.
 He could not have been on Beale’s Expedition in 1868.
 Whoever really did the carving did an